DeepDarkBoy48/GitCommand/se/pre.md

 In the Risk Register, I completed the Legal Risks, which are Copyright and User Privacy Risks.
 The color are marked in blue.

-For individual tasks, I should try more tools that are already available in the market.
+For individual tasks, <u>I only studied the tutorials in the Learning Center.</u> In the future, I should try more tools that are already available in the market.

-For teamwork, there was an issue of assigning tasks unfairly.
+For teamwork, <u>Our team had some efficient conversations through Teams.</u> But there was an issue of assigning tasks unfairly.
 And I plan to use excel and Git to track the progress in the future.